MtScience/PyLox/README.md

 to run the interactive interpreter.
 The program requires no external dependencies (however, `pytest` is required to run the test suite).

+The program accepts a number of options:
+- `-h`, `--help` — displays a help message and exits,
+- `-i`, `--interactive` — enters the REPL after running a script.
+If no script is given, this option is ignored,
+- `-e`, `--execute` — executes a file given as an option argument before running a script or entering the REPL,
+- `-l`, `--load` — synonymous to `--execute`.
+However, this option is intended for loading Lox libraries, instead of running arbitrary scripts.
+Also, `-l` is processed after `-e`, so one can run a script, then load a library and, finally, run the main Lox script.

+The options are implemented using the Python's `argparse` module.

 ## Differences from Robert's jlox

 PyLox is mostly a direct translation of Java code in the book to Python (made idiomatic where possible), so it doesn't have any major differences when it comes to behaviour.
 However, there are some differences: